briankendall/cpp-functional-helpers/README.md

     QSetFilter(container, predicate) -> QSet
     QLinkedListFilter(container, predicate) -> QLinkedList

-Constructs a new container containg each value in `container` test passes a truth test `predicate`. `callable` must take one argument of the same type that is in `container` and return a boolean.
+Constructs a new container containg each value in `container` test passes a truth test `predicate`. `predicate ` must take one argument of the same type that is in `container` and return a boolean.

 What kind of container is returned depends on which version of the function is used.
 For the first form `filter`, the same type of container passed into the first parameter is what is returned.
 The remaining forms return a container based off of their name, so the container passed in doesn't have to be of the same type.